 No tests are required for driver's holding valid out of state driver's license.

-The cost for a non-commercial Pennsylvania driver's license is $31.
-This includes a $5 permit fee and a $26 fee for a 4-year photo licence.
+The cost for a non-commercial Pennsylvania driver's license is $34.50 for a four-year license and $24 for a two-year license.
 This will only be accepted in the form of a check (made out to PennDOT) or money order.

 - The validity of a Pennsylvania driver's license is normally four years for drivers over 18 years of age (every 2 years if over 65).